published by the Panel every April, August and December.

 In this issue there are also five workshop/conference reports (IPAC16, HB2016, LINAC16, HOMSC16, Workshop on the Frontiers of Intense Beam Physics Modeling), six recent doctoral thesis abstracts (Adrian Oeftiger (CERN), Neven Blaskovic Kraljevic (Oxford), Alexandre Lasheen (CERN), Letizia Ventura (CERN), Dima El Khechen (LAL), and Shan Liu (DESY)) and eleven conference/workshop announcements (ERL17, SRF2017, ANARW2017, ICALEPS2017, Workshop on the “Status of Accelerator Driven Systems Research and Technology Development”, ICFA Mini-Workshop on Impedances and Beam Instabilities in Particle Accelerators, IBIC17, ICFA Mini-Workshop on “Beam Dynamics meets Vacuum, Collimations, and Surfaces”, IPAC17, Future Circular Collider Week 2017, and CLIC Workshop 2017).

-the first ERL paper published in 1965.
-The author of the original paper,
+anniversary of the first ERL paper published in 1965.
+The author of the

-Maury Tigner wrote an overview of past, present
+original paper, Maury Tigner wrote an overview of

-and future of the ERL principle as the leading article.
-It is followed by
+past, present and future of the ERL principle as the leading article.
+It is

 applications in several laboratories around the world.